CESNET/eInfra-docs/topics/compute/openstack/docs/technical-reference/brno-site/gpu-computing.md

 Notes:

 - (*) experimental use in academic environment.
-- (**) There are currently operating system limitation of VM servers attaching GPU device.
+- (**) There are currently operating system limitations of VM servers attaching GPU device.
 Supported are Debian 10 and Centos 7.

-Current GPU usage can be viewed on [GPU overview dashboard](https://grafana1.cloud.muni.cz/d/J66duZjnk/openstack-gpu-resource-overview) (valid e-infra / MUNI identity needed).
+Current GPU usage can be viewed on [GPU overview dashboard](https://grafana1.cloud.muni.cz/d/J66duZjnk/openstack-gpu-resource-overview) (valid e-infra/MUNI identity needed).